Our Latest Blog Post's !

 Contributing to your RRSP is an excellent way to lower your tax bill and get a larger tax return.
 Your contribution limit is 18% of your earned income from the last tax year, plus any unused amounts from previous years.
 You can find your contribution limit in your CRA My Account or on your last notice of assessment.

 A good rule of thumb is to maximize your RRSP if you make over $50,000, so you can benefit from the highest amount of tax savings.
-If you make below $50,000, it makes more sense to contribute to a Tax-Free Savings Account (TFSA) since you probably won’t owe much income tax.

 Interest paid on student loans:

 If you or your child is studying at a post-secondary institution, you can deduct the interest paid on a student loan if you received the loan under the Canada Student Loans Act, Canada Student Financial Assistance Act, Apprentice Loans Act, or similar laws in your province or territory.
 This deduction does not apply to something like a personal loan or line of credit.
 Apply this deduction if you owe taxes.
 Otherwise, it’s better to carry it forward.
-Interest can be carried forward and applied to any tax return for the next five year.

 Your student loan interest claim is a non-refundable tax credit.
 It can only be used to lower your tax bill and cannot be used to receive a tax refund.
 Since you can carry forward student loan interest for up to five years, it might be wise to save your claim for a year when you owe a lot of tax.